lav30/nobelprizes/index.md

 ## Project Overview

 - Explored Nobel Prizes awarded over a period of a hundred years through detailed vizualizations.
-- Explored different vizualization methods such as Seaborn and Plotly to effectively display the data.
+- Explored different EDA packages such as **Seaborn and Plotly** to effectively display the data insights.
-- Detailed analysis of what contributes to being a Nobel Prize awardee.
+- Detailed visual analysis of what contributes to being a Nobel Prize awardee.

 ## Data Exploration